-The estimation of the ultimate liability arising from claims made under insurance contracts is the Association's most critical accounting estimate.
-There are several sources of uncertainty that need to be considered in the estimate of the liability that the Association will ultimately pay for such claims.
+The estimation of the ultimate liability arising from claims made under insurance contracts is TTI's most critical accounting estimate.
+There are several sources of uncertainty that need to be considered in the estimate of the liability that TTI will ultimately pay for such claims.
 Estimates are made for the expected ultimate cost of claims, whether reported or unreported, at the end of the reporting period.
 The estimate of IBNR is generally subject to a greater degree of uncertainty than that for reported claims.
-In calculating the estimated liability, the Association uses a variety of estimation techniques based upon statistical analyses of historical experience which assumes past trends can be used to project future developments.
-This is further explained in note 2 (d).
+In calculating the estimated liability, TTI uses a variety of estimation techniques based upon statistical analyses of historical experience which assumes past trends can be used to project future developments.
+This is further explained in Note 2 (d).